 The answer to all questions is ‘we don’t know’.
 The ATO has withdrawn their liberal views of what is ‘natural love and affection’.

 Division 245 ITAA 1997 sets out the tax for a debtor.
 This is when a commercial debt is forgiven.

 However, a debt that is forgiven for ‘natural love and affection’ is excluded (section 245-40).
 Our Deed of Debt Forgiveness is drafted by us on that basis.
 But the ATO no longer believes that you can have ‘natural love and affection’ between a trustee (whether a company or a human) and a human.

 We do not use Reimbursement Agreements to forgive debts.
 They don’t work.
 See the Sample above to read our letter of advice on this point.

 This document works for:

-This does not cover when a human or trust owes money to a company.
-That is probably a Division 7A loan that you should not forgive.
-Get your accountant or financial planner to telephone us.
+This Deed of Debt Forgiveness is not appropriate when you or your trust owes money to a company.
+That is probably a Division 7A loan problem that your company should not forgive.
+Get your accountant and financial planner to telephone us.

 You do not need to lodge this document in the ACT, WA, VIC, NSW, TAS, NT, QLD or SA.
-There is no duty payable in those States.
+There is no duty payable in those States and Territories.